 With the durability being so nice, V-Moda has thrown an excellent warranty behind the M100s.
 The headphones come stock with a 2-year manufacturer warranty as well as enrolment in the Immortal Life program.

-This programs grants as 50% coupon towards another pair of headphones should yours become overused and worn out.
+This program grants a 50% coupon towards another pair of headphones should yours become overused and worn out.

 However, the headphones aren’t cheap and the sound that is being put out isn’t well above the expectation.
 Maybe the view is being swayed by the exceptional build quality, but the sound produced is just on par.